mrapczynski/fhda-luminis-owa-sso-adapter/README.md

 Is this complicated?
 Yes.
 Can it be made better?
 Probably.
 That is why this source code is here on GitHub.
 Either you can benefit from it, or fork it and make it better.

 Offering premium mode with single sign-on in our Luminis portal has been a big hit with our entire user community.
 Our migration to Exchange partially rode on the back of the idea that the web experience would be a significant improvement over our legacy system.
-To lose much of that greater experience just to do single sign-on was unacceptable, and therefore the research to make this work provided to be worth it.
+To lose much of that greater experience just to do single sign-on was unacceptable, and therefore the research to make this work proved to be worth it.